obonaventure/mmtp-book/quic.rst

 The client sends an ``Initial`` packet containing a ``CRYPTO`` frame.
 This packet carries the ``TLS Client Hello`` and the transport parameters proposed by the client for this connection.
 The server replies with an ``Initial`` packet containing also a ``CRYPTO`` frame.
 This one contains the ``TLS Server Hello``.
 It is immediately followed by one or more ``Handshake`` packets containing also a ``CRYPTO`` frame with the ``TLS Encrypted Extensions``.
 The contents of this frame is encrypted using the session key derived from the information contained in the ``TLS Client Hello`` and the ``TLS Server Hello``.
 It mainly contains the certificate and the transport parameters of the server.
 This frame can be spread over several QUIC packets.
 The client replies with a ``Handshake`` packet that contains a ``CRYPTO`` frame with the ``TLS Finished`` message.
 The server later confirms the end of the TLS handshake by sending a ``Handshake_Done`` frame.

 Before looking at the details of the negotiation of the cryptographic parameters, it is interesting to see how QUIC counters denial of service attacks that use spoofed addresses.
 During such attack, host `x` sends packets using the address of host `y` as their source.
-The main risk of such attacks is that the server could send a large number of packets towards address `y` although this address did not try to establish a QUIC connection with the server.
-QUIC prevents such attacks using two distinct techniques.
+The main risk of such attacks is that the server could send a large number of packets towards address `y` although the host owning this address did not try to establish a QUIC connection with the server.
+QUIC prevents such attacks by using two distinct techniques.
 First, and this is unusual for transport protocols, the Initial QUIC packet sent by the client is large.
 The first packet sent to create a QUIC connection must contain a UDP payload of at least 1200 bytes :cite:`rfc9000`.
 Such a packet contains a CRYPTO frame has shown in the figure, but also padding frames to fill the packet.
 If an attacker wants to send spoofed packets to initiate a connection with a server, it needs to send more than one KByte for each connection attempt.
-By sending a large initial packet, the client can also perform Path MTU discovery and detect routers that could fragment the QUIC packets.
+This should be compared with the 40 bytes of the TCP and IPv4 headers that must be sent to initiate a TCP connection.
+Another advantage of sending a large initial packet, the client can also perform Path MTU discovery and detect routers that could fragment the QUIC packets.

 .. note:: Address spoofing

    In theory, an Internet host should only send packets using its IPv4 and IPv6 source addresses.
 In practice, incorrectly configured hosts can use other addresses than their assigned one.
 Furthermore, attackers often change their source address to hide some of their activities.
-A frequent situation are the denial of service (DoS) attacks.
+A frequent situation are denial of service (DoS) attacks.
 A simple DoS attack is when a host sends a large volume of packets to a victim.
 If the attacker sends these packets using another address than its official IP address, it makes it more difficult for the victim to identify the source of the attack.

    But there is another category of DoS attack that is more worrisome.
 If an attacker can send a packets using the source address of the victim to a server, the server would return a response to the victim.
 These attackers use Internet servers that send a large response, possibly using multiple packets to a single request packet.
 They have exploited protocols such as DNS, NTP or applications such as `memcached <https://www.memcached.org/>`_ .
 The main problem with such attacks is that the server amplifies the volume of the attack generated by the clients.
 As there are very powerful servers on the Internet, this can be a huge problem and such attacks have reached volumes of hundreds of Gbps.
 The IETF and network operators have published recommendations to configure access networks to block spoofed packets :cite:`rfc2827`.
 Unfortunately, there are still portions of the Internet where attackers can send spoofed packets :cite:`luckie2019network`.

 The second mitigation against denial-of-service attacks using spoofed packets operates on the server.
 When a server receives an initial packet from a client, it may respond with an initial packet as shown in :numref:`fig-quic-handshake`.
-This could for example be the case of an enterprise server that receives a request from host of the same enterprise.
+This could for example be the case of an enterprise server that receives a request from a host of a known enterprise subnet.
 The server could also want to validate the client and verify that the client can receive the packets that it sends.
 For this, it returns a Retry frame and a Token.
 This token is an opaque field that is constructed in a way that makes it easy for the server to validate the subsequent client packets and difficult for the client to predict the token that a server will create.
 A possible approach is to compute a secure hash of a message that contains the source IP addresses and ports used by the client, a secret value only known by the server and possibly some timing information to enable the server to ignore older tokens.
-Faced with the same problem, TCP using syn cookies that are encoded using fewer bits and thus inherently less secure. :numref:`fig-quic-handshake-retry` shows a QUIC handshake that includes a validation of the client address.
+Faced with the same problem, TCP `syn cookies` are encoded using fewer bits and thus inherently less secure. :numref:`fig-quic-handshake-retry` shows a QUIC handshake that includes a validation of the client address.